chukuldev/oopjava_mlproject/README.md

 StratifiedSplit - Class used to split data and stratify evenly between train and test groups for level 4 functionality.

+What would I add if I had more time:

+Make the GUI prettier.

+Clean up some of the classes for sure.
+I think I could have extracted my data from the rows and rather than always output my rows as a string array, instead store it in another class of data like I had thought to implement early on in the code.
+I don't know why I retconned that, maybe it was just starting to get too complicated in my head.

+Probably could've made the NBC implement a Classifier interface but I thought it was an unnecessary demonstration of understanding.

+I would also improve the calculation of my NBC's accuracy by including the calculation of a F1 score, maybe even displaying a confusion matrix to the user.

+Below is the readme I had written before I realsied there were specific requirements for the readme.

+Original Readme section
 ------------------------------------------------------